lucasronny/MICB475-Group-11/README.md

 - Filter out the non-PD individuals from the .qza file to leave only the healthy individuals
 - Generate the 4 files needed to create a phyloseq object; taxonomy.tsv, feature-table.txt, metadata.txt and tree.nwk; Then export
 - Import the files into Rstudio and generate a phyloseq object
-- Generate alpha rarefaction curve in Rstudio and in QIIME2 to determine rarefaction depth
+- Generate alpha rarefaction curve in Rstudio and in QIIME2 to determine rarefaction depth.
 - Rarefaction depth of 8478 was chosen as the optimal rarefaction depth, retaining the highest number of samples while retaining most features.
+This was decided using the alpha rarefaction curve below, and using the QIIME2 online viewer.

 Quality score for each base in the sequence reads.
 <br><img src = "https://github.com/lucasronny/MICB475-Group-11/blob/main/images%20and%20files/parkinsons/filter_depth.png">

 Alpha rarefaction curve generated in R, for only healthy individuals
 <br><img src = "https://github.com/lucasronny/MICB475-Group-11/blob/main/images%20and%20files/parkinsons/rarefaction//rarefactioncurve.jpg">

-Results:
+Results after denoising and rarefaction:
-- 25 samples with YES-farm, NO-PD
+- 24 samples with YES-farm, NO-PD retained

-To inquire in meeting:
-- Should I have filtered the mitochondria + chlorplast?
-- Was 251 a good cutoff for filtering (i.e the last base pair, ~25 quality score)?
-- All the "NO DISEASE & FARM=YES" have 0 in constipation?
-- Help with rarefaction curve - should we cut 1 of the samples off?
-- Further steps?
-- organize Github (dates, progress made)
-- NEW: I recall in the last meeting that we might be pooling the microbiomes in the Colombia dataset by city (for when we test our model).
-Each city has a different number of samples, so should we rarefy the Colombia dataset too?
+- 64 samples with NO-farm, NO-PD retained

 ### Alpha and Beta Diversity of the Parkinson's dataset in R:
 February 10, 2024, LR